Close Menu

 • Frequent hospital visits for breathing problems

-Make sure to explain any limitations you experience from COPD to your doctor.
-If you do not have a doctor for COPD, we have a list of free and low cost doctors in Utah.
-Similarly, we have a free and low cost list of Nevada doctors on our website.
+Make sure to explain any problems you experience from COPD to your doctor.
+If you do not have a doctor for COPD, then we have a list of free and low cost doctors in Utah.
+Similarly, we have a free and low cost list of Nevada doctors.

 DIAGNOSING COPD